-Task Description "Migrate Data" on page 52 If you are upgrading from VDX Monitoring Release 1.9, you need to migrate data from your existing installation so that it is available for Power BI reports after the upgrade.
-If you are upgrading from a later release, you do not need to perform this procedure.
-"Retrieve Account and Service Information" on page 53 Retrieve service account and IIS user information from the current installation.
+Task Description "Upgrade Third-Party Components" on page 56 We recommend that you upgrade third- party components that are used by Vantage DX Monitoring; however, this procedure is optional.
+"Retrieve Account and Service Information" on page 57 Retrieve service account and IIS user information from the current installation.
 You need this information during the upgrade process.
-"Upgrade the Application" on page 54 Upgrade the VDX Monitoring Web UI.
-"Validate the Upgrade" on page 55 Run a script to validate that the upgrade was successful.
-"Upgrade the Power BI Template" on page 56 Import the VDX Monitoring templates for the new release into Microsoft Power BI.
+"Upgrade the Application" on page 57 Upgrade the VDX Monitoring Web UI.
+"Validate the Upgrade" on page 58 Run a script to validate that the upgrade was successful.
+"Upgrade the Power BI Template" on page 58 Import the VDX Monitoring templates for the new release into Microsoft Power Bl.